subhadeeproy3902/ProductivityChromeExtension-master/README.md

 1. Click the extension icon in your Chrome toolbar to open the timer
 2. Click "Start" to begin a work session (25 minutes)
-3. When the work session ends, you'll receive a notification
+3. When the work session ends, you'll receive a notification (Keep your chrome notifications onn)
 4. Take a 5-minute break
 5. Repeat the cycle!
 6. Add tasks if u would like to.